OpenNebula/docs/source/design_and_installation/building_your_cloud/ignc.rst

 Step 1.
 Front-end Installation
 ==============================

 Using the packages provided in our site is the recommended method, to ensure the installation of the latest version and to avoid possible packages divergences of different distributions.
-There are two alternatives here, to install OpenNebula you can add **our package repositories** to your system, or visit the `software menu <http://opennebula.org/software:software>`__ to **download the latest package** for your Linux distribution.
+There are two alternatives here: you can add **our package repositories** to your system, or visit the `software menu <http://opennebula.org/software:software>`__ to **download the latest package** for your Linux distribution.

-Do not forget that we offer Quickstart guides for:
+Remember that we offer Quickstart guides for:

 -  :ref:`OpenNebula on CentOS and KVM <qs_centos_kvm>`
 -  :ref:`OpenNebula on CentOS and Xen <qs_centos_xen>`